kfkchau/logic-atlas/README.md

-# 🧠 Logic Atlas System
+# 🧠 Logic Atlas Framework

 Logic Atlas is a modular, interoperable framework for modeling complex systems, activities, relationships, and enforcement logic.
 It is designed to support structured reasoning, tagging, simulation, and diagnostics across digital, policy, and operational domains.